What is a concept map? The Complete Guide

 Enzymes explained

-In comparison with the previous example, this enzymes concept map also shows a topic that can be part of a school class.
+In comparison with the previous example, this enzyme concept map also shows a topic that can be part of a school class.
 But the difference is that this one is more suitable for bigger students.

 The layout is simple, making it simple to follow.
 It doesn’t refer to the types of enzymes or the component elements like it was in the previous example, it is rather focused on the most important things to know about the central idea.